lavak00731/validAccess/README.md

 This library relies in basic validation on [Html5 validation](https://developer.mozilla.org/en-US/docs/Learn/Forms/Form_validation).
 So the type of validations are:

-   - valueMissing: A boolean value that is true if the element has a required attribute, but no value, or false otherwise.
+   - valueMissing(Required): A boolean value that is true if the element has a required attribute, but no value, or false otherwise.
 If true, the element matches the :invalid CSS pseudo-class.
+Internally, it is used "Required" as term much easier to remember in this case.
    - [badInput](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState/badInput)
    - [patternMismatch](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState/patternMismatch)
    - [rangeOverflow](https://developer.mozilla.org/en-US/docs/Web/API/ValidityState/rangeOverflow)